aptdnfapt/OliveOwl/README.md

 ## Features

-*   Supports Google Gemini, OpenRouter, OpenAI, Cerebras, and local Ollama models.
+*   Supports Google Gemini, OpenRouter, OpenAI, Cerebras, local Ollama models, and **custom OpenAI-compatible providers**.
 *   Interactive chat loop in the terminal.
 *   Saves chat history in JSON files (`~/.config/oliveowl/history/`).
 *   **Automatic Session Naming:** If you start a chat without giving it a name, the AI will automatically name the session based on the context of the conversation.
 The name is suggested after your first prompt and then refined every five prompts.
 Manually named sessions keep their original name.